dxctechnology/dxc-scripts/README.md

-# irops-scripts
+# dxc-scripts
-Scripts used by CloudFormation Templates within cfn-init logic
+Scripts used by CloudFormation Templates within the cfn-init logic of the dxc-prototype project